Dante Alighieri: Florence and politics

 Dante, like most Florentines of his day, was embroiled in the Guelph–Ghibelline conflict.
-He fought in the Battle of Campaldino (11 June 1289), with the Florentine Guelphs against Arezzo Ghibellines; then in 1294 he was among the escorts of Charles Martel of Anjou (grandson of Charles I of Anjou) while he was in Florence.
-To further his political career, he became a pharmacist.
-He did not intend to practice as one, but a law issued in 1295 required nobles aspiring to public office to be enrolled in one of the Corporazioni delle Arti e dei Mestieri, so Dante obtained admission to the Apothecaries' Guild.
-This profession was not inappropriate, since at that time books were sold from apothecaries' shops.
-As a politician, he accomplished little but held various offices over some years in a city rife with political unrest.
+He fought in the Battle of Campaldino (June 11, 1289), with the Florentine Guelphs against Arezzo Ghibellines; he fought as a feditore, responsible for the first attack.
+To further his political career, he obtained admission to the Guild of Physicians and Apothecaries around 1295.
+He likely joined the guild due to association between philosophy and medicine, but also may have joined as apothecaries were also booksellers.
+His guild membership allowed him to hold public office in Florence.
+As a politician, he held various offices over some years in a city rife with political unrest.